 It’s still worth reading, however, even though it’s still under copyright.
 Generally speaking, Frederic Brown’s science-fiction is usually worth reading.
 Just don’t expect it to reveal anything about the television episode.

 We get some further information on what sort of food the Enterprise crew eats, and (as mentioned with past episodes) by extension, what most space travelers probably eat.
-We also see that Earth’s outposts often look like residential shopping malls, a line (or square) of one-story buildings with easily accessed and clearly marked entrances.
+We also see that Earth’s outposts often look like suburban shopping malls, a line (or square) of one-story buildings with easily accessed and clearly marked entrances.

 It takes Spock forever, but he finally pulls back on his insistence that murder is the best policy when confronted with the unknown.
 We also finally get an admission that the computers are useful.